 Alternatively, the Rietveld UI can be used to send a patch set to these try servers.

-The GPU try bots explicitly support try jobs against the Chromium (src/) and Blink (src/third_party/WebKit/) trees.
-If you find it necessary to try patches against other sub-repositories, please file a bug with label Cr-Internals-GPU-Testing.
+If you find it necessary to try patches against other sub-repositories than Chromium (src/) and Blink (src/third_party/WebKit/), please file a bug with label Cr-Internals-GPU-Testing.

 Many of the GPU tests are run via Telemetry.
 In order to run them, just build the chrome target and then invoke src/content/test/gpu/run_gpu_integration_test.py with the appropriate argument.
 The tests this script can invoke are in src/content/test/gpu/gpu_tests/ .
 For example: